zowe/docs-site/docs/extend/extend-apiml/api-mediation-routing.md

 # API Mediation Layer routing

-As an application developer, route your service to ...
+As an application developer, route your service through the Gateway using the API Mediation Layer to consume a specific resource.
-There are two ways to route to the API Mediation Layer:
+There are two ways to route your service to the API Mediation Layer which allow you to apply filters on the routes you define in your configuration file:

-* API ML Basic Routing (Service ID and version-based)
+* Basic Routing (using Service ID and version)
-* Basic Routing (only service ID-based)
+* Basic Routing (using only the service ID)

 ## Terminology

 * **Service**

-  A service provides one or more APIs.
-A service is identified by its service ID (sometimes the term service name is used in the same     meaning).
+  A service provides one or more APIs, and is identified by its service ID.
+Note that sometimes the term "service name" is used to mean service ID.
-  The default service ID is provided by service developer in the service configuration file.
+  The default service ID is provided by the service developer in the service configuration file.
-  The service ID can be replaced with deployment environment specific name by the system administrator using additional configuration     external to the service deployment unit (most often a jar or war file).
+  The service ID can be replaced with a deployment environment specific name by the system administrator using additional configuration     that is external to the service deployment unit.
+Most often, this configuration is in a jar or war file.
   Services are deployed using one or more service instances, which share the same service ID and implementation.

 * **URI (Uniform Resource Identifier)**

   A string of characters used to identify a resource.
-The same URI should always go to the same resource without any need to other         information (e.g. HTTP headers).
+Ensure that the specific URI only goes to the specific correspoding resource without requiring any additional information such as HTTP headers.

-## APIML Basic Routing (Service ID and version-based)
+## APIML Basic Routing (using Service ID and version)

-Basic routing is based on the service ID that is used to identify the service.
+This method of basic routing is based on the service ID that is used to identify the service.
 The specific instance is selected by the API Gateway.
-Identical response are required for all instances.
+All instances require an identical response.
 Eureka and Zuul expect this type of routing.

-The URI identifies the resource.
-It does not identify the instance of the same service as unique when multiple instances of the same service are provided, such as when the service is running in HA mode.
+The URI identifies the resource but does not identify the instance of the same service as unique when multiple instances of the same service are provided.
+One example of this is when a service is running in HA mode.
 Services of the same product that are providing different resources, such as SYSVIEW on one system and SYSVIEW in a different sysplex, cannot have the same service ID as the same URI cannot have two different meanings.

-In addition to the basic Zuul routing, the Zowe API Gateway adds support for versioning where a major version can be specified.
+In addition to the basic Zuul routing, the Zowe API Gateway supports versioning in which a major version can be specified.
 The Gateway routes a request only to an instance that provides the specified major version of the API.
 The `/api/` prefix is used for REST APIs.
-The prefix `/ui/` prefix applies to web UIs and the prefix `/ws/` applies to WebSockets.
+The prefix `/ui/` applies to web UIs and the prefix `/ws/` applies to WebSockets.

-Additional routing can be implemented using a Zuul Pre-filter.
+Additional routing can be implemented using a Zuul pre-filter.

 The URL format expected by the API Gateway is: